-A Mississippi police department tried to cover up for a police office in a fatal car accident that killed a 19-year-old man last November in Brandon County, according to a lawsuit filed last week.
-Plaintiff’s attorney claims that police officer was traveling nearly 30 mph over the posted speed limit and was not using his siren at the time of the crash.
+A Mississippi police department tried to cover up for a police officer in a fatal car accident that killed a 19-year-old man last November in Brandon County, according to a lawsuit filed last week.
+Plaintiff’s attorney claims that the officer was traveling nearly 30 mph over the posted speed limit and was not using his siren at the time of the crash.
 The lawsuit also questions police findings that the decedent was under the influence of drugs and alcohol at the time of his death.

 One issue was the amount of drugs and alcohol in the deceased system.
 Toxicology experts say that any internal injury can destroy the accuracy of the drug and BAC tests because the stomach and intestinal alcohol mix with blood when organs rupture, which increases the BAC test results.
-Moreover, the BAC from a deceased person must be tested from the heart which is often not what the coroner does in practice.
+Moreover, the BAC from a deceased person must be tested from the heart, which is often not what the coroner does in practice.